 With so many cheap and affordable smartphone models flooding the market, it can be overwhelming to determine which is the real best budget smartphone for your hard-earned money.
-I have done extensive research to help you find out:
+I have done an extensive research to help you find out:

 How I pick

 First, what makes a good budget smartphone?
 We certainly can’t expect all the flagship bells and whistles.
 But there are some features you should prioritize when selecting a budget smartphone.

 - Performance – Hardware like processor and RAM should be adequate and snappy to run most of the essential daily apps.

 - Storage – Sizable built-in storage is a big plus point and expandable storage is a must.
 Having to constantly delete or transfer photos, videos and document is not a pleasant experience.

 - Real world battery life – Battery life is extremely important to ensure normal phone usage for at least 8-10 hours.
 The battery capacity that supplier stated is one thing and real-world battery performance is another.
 For users with heavy usage, definitely need to consider to buy a power bank as your daily companion.